nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf91/thingy91.rst

 You can also program the Thingy:91 by using the images obtained by building the code in an |NCS| environment.

-To set up your system to be able to build a compatible firmware image, follow the :ref:`getting_started` guide for |NCS|.
+To set up your system to be able to build a compatible firmware image, follow the :ref:`installation` guide for the |NCS| and read the :ref:`configuration_and_build` documentation.
 The build targets of interest for Thingy:91 in |NCS| are as follows:

 +---------------+---------------------------------------------------+